 How to Enable Nearby Sharing via Settings App?

 Step 3.
-On the right side pane of System, click on the
+On the right side pane of the System, click on the Nearby sharing option.

 How to Turn on Nearby Sharing via File Explorer’s Context Menu?

 Follow these steps to enable Nearby Sharing via File Explorer’s Context Menu:-

 Step 1.
 Open File Explorer by pressing the Windows + E keys from the keyboard.

 Step 2.
 Now, right-click any file and select the Show more options option from the pop-up context menu.

 Step 4.
 On the pop-up window that appears, select the Everyone nearby option from the drop-down menu next to Nearby sharing.